Dwight Yorke: Aston Villa

 Yorke was first discovered by Graham Taylor, at the time the Aston Villa manager, on a tour of the West Indies in 1989.
-Yorke, aged 17, appeared in a team that played a friendly against Aston Villa, Taylor was impressed and offered Yorke a trial at Villa.
+Yorke, aged 17, appeared in a team that played a friendly against Aston Villa.
+Taylor was impressed and offered Yorke a trial at Villa.
 Yorke was subsequently given a permanent contract and played for the Villa Reserve and Youth sides for the majority of the 1989–90 season, making his First Division debut for Aston Villa against Crystal Palace on 24 March 1990: Crystal Palace won the game 1–0.
-During his time with Aston Villa, from 1989 to 1998, Yorke played initially as a right winger until the 1995–96 season, he then switched to centre forward and quickly established himself as one of the Premier League's top strikers.
+During his time with Aston Villa, from 1989 to 1998, Yorke played initially as a right winger until the 1995–96 season, he then switched to centre forward and established himself as one of the Premier League's top strikers.

 Yorke was an integral member of the Villa team that reached the League Cup Final in 1996.
 Villa won 3–0 against Leeds United with Yorke getting on the scoresheet.
 On 30 September 1996 he scored a hat-trick against Newcastle United in a 4–3 defeat.
-Newcastle were leading 3–1 at half-time and Aston Villa were down to ten men, with Mark Draper being sent off late in the first half.
-Yorke showed great character in leading his team in a brave fight back by scoring two more goals in the second half to complete his hat-trick, although it was to no avail as Aston Villa still lost the game.
-Yorke thought he had scored a fourth goal to equalise the game at 4–4, only for it to be ruled offside.
-It was performances like this that led to interest from Manchester United in August 1998.
 Yorke appeared for Aston Villa on 284 occasions, scoring 97 times.
-He also has the distinct honour of being the last Villa player to score in front of the old Holte End standing terrace, notching both goals in a 2–1 victory on the final day of the 1993–94 season, 7 May 1994.

 The circumstances of his departure from Aston Villa were controversial.
-John Gregory, Aston Villa manager at that time, made it known that the club did not want to sell Yorke to Manchester United unless they were prepared to exchange striker Andy Cole.
-Yorke then approached Gregory to state that he wanted to leave the club, to which Gregory was later attributed as saying that he would have shot Yorke if he had had a gun in his office.
-Yorke played for Villa on the opening day of the season at Everton on 15 August 1998, however it appeared he made no effort during the match as he was unhappy at not being allowed to leave the club.
+John Gregory, Aston Villa's manager at that time, made it known that the club did not want to sell Yorke to Manchester United unless they were prepared to exchange striker Andy Cole.
+Yorke played for Villa on the opening day of the season at Everton on 15 August 1998, however it appeared he made little effort during the match as he was unhappy at not being allowed to leave the club.
 Villa were left with no option but to sell the player and he was transferred to Manchester United for £12.6 million on 20 August 1998.